NestJS Crash Course for Forma3D Connect¶

 Configuration File¶

-From apps/api/src/config/configuration.ts:
+From apps/order-service/src/config/configuration.ts:

-export default (): Configuration => ({
+export default () => ({

 app: {